 The Group assesses its capital requirement for operational risk using scenario analysis.
 The aim is to estimate extreme levels of operational losses that the Group could incur.
-As the Group does not have experience of such levels of losses, the assessment relies on developing representative severe loss scenarios for the Firm's key risks and extrapolating them to an extreme level using a statistical model.
+As the Group does not have experience of such levels of losses, the assessment relies on developing representative severe loss scenarios based on the Group's risk library and extrapolating them to an extreme level using a statistical model.